artfin/PES-Fitting-MSA/README.md

 ### Scripts
 * `genpip.py`  -- invokes MSA library to generate PIP basis in the form of dynamic library `.so`
-* `dataset.py` -- prepares an array of the values of the invariant polynomials in the provided configurations
+* `make_dataset.py` -- prepares an array of the values of the invariant polynomials in the provided configurations
-* `lsqfit.py`  -- generates a Fortran program that performs least-squares regression on the Dataset values [calls dgells/LAPACK routine]
-* `train.py`   -- [work in progress] trains an MLP model to the dataset and utilizes Optuna library to optimize the neural network architecture
+* `train_model.py`   -- trains a MLP model based on a YAML configuration file [see `models` directory]

 ### Pipeline

 * train model using `train.py` script
 * plot errors using `eval_model.py` script
 * export model to TorchScript using `export_model.py` script

+### Creating working environment

+`python3 -m venv pytorch`
+`source pytorch/bin/activate'
+`python3 -m pip install -r requirements.txt`